Lucretiel/genetics/README.md

 genetics
 ========

-A python library for genetic algorith,s
+A python library for genetic algorithms